 Carriage style garage doors are very popular choices in most American houses.
 They mimic the look of doors found in ancient carriage houses.
 However, these doors are elegant and look classy even in contemporary homes.
 Traditionally, these doors swung open from the middle, but you can find modern carriage doors that fold open automatically while still offering the appeal and charm of traditional carriage doors.

-One of the most sought-after door styles is the raised panel.
+One of the most sought-after garage door types is the raised panel.
 Raised panel doors have become so common that, when most people think of a garage door, this is what they have in mind.
 Originally, these doors featured floating panels fitted inside a rail frame.

 But, in the modern version, the door panels are often robust and are lightly designed to look like the traditional raised panel door.
 Because of their popularity, it is easy to find the right panel door with any material and color you want, including aluminum, steel, wood and fiberglass.